Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Empirical Work

 \subsection{Forecasting setup}

-We generate monthly quantile now- and one-month-ahead forecasts for employment, inflation, industrial production, and consumer sentiment.
-Depending on the setting, we incorporate \textit{FRED} predictors, textual predictors, or both together.
+We generate monthly quantile forecasts (nowcasts and one month ahead) for employment, inflation (Total CPI), industrial production, and consumer sentiment.
+We choose employment, inflation and industrial production as our target variables because they are key macroeconomic variables used in several forecasting studies; see, e.g. \citealp{Kalamara2022, Barbaglia2022}.
+Consumer sentiment is used to assess whether news data are important in forming household expectations \citep{larsen2021}.
+Depending on the setting, we incorporate FRED predictors, text-based predictors, or both together.
 We detail our predictors in Section \ref{predsets}.
-In addition, all model specifications include 12 lags of the respective (transformed) variable of interest.\footnote{The variables are transformed according to Table \ref{AppB} in the Appendix.}
+In addition, all model specifications include 12 lags of the respective (transformed) variable of interest.

-For our variables of interest and the \textit{FRED} predictors we use vintage data from the database of \cite{McCracken2016}.
-Our estimation sample starts in 1980:06, when the news data series start.
+For our target variables and the FRED predictors, we use vintage data from the \cite{McCracken2016} database.
+We use 98 indicators from the FRED-MD database and transform the data to achieve stationarity \citep{McCracken2016}.\footnote{The transformation of the variables can be found in Appendix \ref{AppC}.
+We use all indicators from the FRED-MD database that are available both at the beginning and at the end of our out-of-sample period.} Our estimation sample starts in 1980:06, when the text-based predictors start.
 We run recursive estimations based on an expanding window.
-Our evaluation periods ranges from 1999:10 to 2021:12.
+Our evaluation period runs from 1999:08 to 2021:12.

-For nowcasts of a given month, we include macroeconomic predictors from the month before due to the publication lag, while we include textual and financial\footnote{See Table \ref{AppB} in the Appendix for which variables are classified as financial predictors.} predictors from the month to be forecasted.
-For example, if we are at the end of December and produce a nowcast for December, we use the macroeconomic predictors from November released in December, and the financial and textual predictors from December.
-Similarly, for one-month-ahead forecasts, if we are at the end of December and produce a prediction for January, we use the macroeconomic predictors from November released in December and the financial and textual predictors from December.
+We compute our predictions at the end of a given month.
+Due to publication lags, we include macroeconomic predictors from the previous month, while we include text-based and financial predictors from said month.\footnote{See Appendix \ref{AppC} for which variables are classified as financial predictors.
+Note that few indicators are lagged by more than one month, and we adjust for this.} For example, if we are at the end of December and produce a nowcast for December, we use the macroeconomic predictors from November released in December, and the financial and text-based predictors from December.
+Similarly, for one-month-ahead forecasts, if we are at the end of December and produce a prediction for January, we use the macroeconomic predictors from November released in December and the financial and text-based predictors from December.

+Our five forecasting models are three versions of Bayesian QRs with different shrinkage priors (Horseshoe, Ridge and Lasso), QR Forests and Gaussian Process Regressions.

 We evaluate our forecasting models with the quantile score (QS), which is computed as

 where $y_{t+h}$ is the actual outcome of the variable of interest in $t+h$, $Q_{\tau ,t+h}$ denotes the forecast of quantile $\tau$ for $t+h$.
 The indicator function $\mathbbm{1}_{\left \{ y_{t+h}\leq Q_{\tau ,t+h}\right \}}$ takes on a value of $1$ if the outcome is not higher than the quantile forecast, and $0$ otherwise.